Toronto Harbour Light

 The Toronto Harbour Light is an automated lighthouse at Vicki Keith Point on the Leslie Street Spit in Toronto, Ontario, Canada.

 Construction

-The concrete structure was completed in 1974 by the then Toronto Harbour Commission.
+The concrete structure was completed in 1974 by the Toronto Harbour Commission.
 It is now operated by the Toronto Port Authority.
-The lighthouse is powered by a solar panel and directs shipping traffic along the Eastern Channel into Toronto Harbour.
+The lighthouse is powered by a solar panel and directs shipping traffic along the Eastern Channel into the Toronto Inner Harbour.
+The light replaced the outer and inner pier lights on the east side of the Eastern Gap from 1906.
+The larger tower was relocated to Monica Cruising Club in 1981 and smaller one to Etobicoke Yacht Club.

+Maintenance on the property is limited and methods of power have varied over the years.
+A generator is on site, but is not used and is in disrepair.
+The site is fenced off yet prone to vandalism and graffiti.
+Various structures sit idle at the site, such as a ground-mounted solar panel in disrepair, a satellite dish, an unoccupied hut, and a separate hut containing a visibly arson-damaged diesel generator, along with control equipment.